Information for Graduate Students

 Creating Search and Journal Alerts in EBSCO

-Citation analysis permits researchers to see how frequently a work has been cited in articles and is an invaluable tool for any literature review.
-Fill out our citation analysis form and we'll tell you who has cited article in their research.
+Citation analysis allows researchers to see how frequently a work has been cited in articles and is an invaluable tool for any literature review.
+If you come across an article that you think is key to your research, submit a citation search request and we will tell you who has cited that article in their research.

 Scholarly Communication @ UNCW